agilecustoms/release/README.md

 ### Dev release

-Dev release allows to publish artifacts temporarily for testing purposes: you push your changes to the feature branch, branch name becomes this dev-release version:
+Dev release allows publishing artifacts temporarily for testing purposes: you push your changes to the feature branch, branch name becomes this dev-release version:
 - semver is _not_ generated
 - no git tags created — your branch name is all you need